Fit PAR model using sample autocorrelations

 See also

-which uses num2pcpar
+fitPM which uses num2pcpar for calculations

 Examples